-The SmartFusion2 MPM reference design release contains a SoftConsole v3.4 project, which can be modified and located in the SoftConsole workspace at:
+The SmartFusion2 MPM reference design release contains a SoftConsole v3.4 project, which may be modified by the user, located in the SoftConsole workspace at

-C:\Microsemi\SF2\MPM\RefDesign\v6.1\design\files\SoftConsole\workspace\SF2\MPM\RefDe sign
+$\begin{tabular}{ll} $\tt C:\Microsemi\SF2\MPM\RefDesign\v6.1\design\files\SoftConsole\workspace\SF2\MPM\RefDesign \end{tabular} $\tt RefDesign \end{tabular}$

-For more information on the MPM driver and how to use or modify it, refer to the "SoftConsole Firmware Project" section.
+For information on the MPM driver and how to use/modify it, refer to the "SoftConsole Firmware Project" section.

-Once the project has been compiled and tested, a final version can be built for deployment in NVM by Project > Build Configurations > Set Active > Release.
-The Release target is configured to link using the mpm/mpm-production-run-from-envm.ld linker script.
-This linker script creates a firmware image suitable for storage in the eNVM which is mirrored to 0x00000000.
-Once stored in eNVM mirrored to 0x00000000, the program starts executing directly from eNVM, as shown in Figure 3-1.
+Once the project has been compiled and tested, the user can build a final version for deployment in NVM by Project > Build Configurations > Set Active > Release.
+The Release target is configured to link using the mpm/ mpm-production-run-from-envm.ld linker script.
+This linker script creates a firmware image suitable for storage in eNVM which has been mirrored to 0x00000000.
+Once stored in eNVM mirrored to 0x00000000 the program will start executing directly from eNVM.
+The Figure 18 shows a screenshot of this option arm-none-eabi-objcopy -O ihex mpm reference design "mpm reference design.hex"

-Figure 3-1 • Setting Active Build to Release in SoftConsole
+Figure 33 · Setting Active Build to Release in SoftConsole

-At this point the project can be built and one of the steps is to generate a \hex file containing the firmware:
+At this point you may build the project.
+One of the steps of the MPM project build is to generate a \.hex file containing the firmware: